This site uses cookies as defined in our Cookie Policy, by continuing to use this site you agree to their use.

 The images shown are for illustration purposes only and may not be an exact representation of what you find on the ship.

-When the mood strikes to dine in the privacy of your suite, your butler can arrange everything.
-Choose from the 24-hour in-suite dining menu and your cuisine and accompanying premium beverages will be delivered and served for you to savour in the solitude of your suite.
+When the mood strikes to dine in the privacy of your suite, your personal butler can arrange everything.
+Choose from the 24-hour in-suite dining and beverage menus.
+Your butler will also ensure your in-suite mini-bar is re-stocked daily to your liking.
+With an in-suite espresso machine, savour your morning coffee in the solitude of your suite or soak up the sunlight on your verandah or terrace.

 The images shown are for illustration purposes only and may not be an exact representation of what you find on the ship.